mohamedyd/awesome_resources/ml-courses.md

 * [Harvard CS197: AI Research Experiences](https://www.cs197.seas.harvard.edu/): This course will also teach you how to systematically read research papers, generate new ideas, and present them in slides or papers.
 You'll even learn valuable project management and team communication techniques used by top AI researchers.

+* [generative-ai-for-beginners by Microsoft](https://github.com/microsoft/generative-ai-for-beginners): Learn the fundamentals of building Generative AI applications with our 12-lesson comprehensive course by Microsoft Cloud Advocates.
+Each lesson covers a key aspect of Generative AI principles and application development.
+Throughout this course, we will be building our own Generative AI startup so you can get an understanding of what it takes to launch your ideas.

 * [LLMOps: Building Real-World Applications With Large Language Models](https://www.comet.com/site/llm-course/): Learn to build modern software with LLMs using the newest tools and techniques in the field.

 * [The Attention Mechanism in Large Language Models](https://www.youtube.com/playlist?list=PLs8w1Cdi-zva4fwKkl9EK13siFvL9Wewf): The first video is about self-attention and its intuition.
 The second video is about multi-head attention, and the math behind it.
 The third video is about the entire architecture on transformer models.
 For all videos, only a basic understanding of high school math is needed.
 (The channel includes easy to grasp ML courses for begineers.)